jonazhu/portfolio/index.md

 **J. A. Zhu**, P. A. Jantsch.
 “A Decision Tree Model and Misclassification Metric to Predict Relative Risks of Property Tax Sales in Chicago’s South Side.”
 Wheaton College 2022 Sciences Research Poster Presentations, Wheaton, IL, October 2022.

-## Graduate Work
+## Graduate Work Repositories
+* Bioinformatics Data Science Integration Practicum: I worked with a team to produce a pipeline that reads protein sequences, introduces mutations specified by the user, and predicts the structural effects of these mutations.
+See the repository of our work [here](https://github.com/jonazhu/03713_bioinformatics_teamblue).
+* Machine Learning for Scientists: I worked with a team to predict the toxicity of various compounds using molecular features; the project includes several machine learning algorithms implemented without major library functions.
+See the repository of our work [here](https://github.com/jonazhu/02620_ml_group5).
+* Biological Modeling and Simulation: Worked with a team in a two-part project to detect the positions of cells in microscope images and track these cells over time to extract insights.
+See the repository of our work [here](https://github.com/darin-tb/TrackLife).
+* Genomics and Epigenetics of the Brain: Conducted statistical analyses on open chromatin regions in the genomes of hundreds of mammals in relation to their neural traits, specifically hypselodonty (infinitely growing teeth).
+See the repository of our work [here](https://github.com/shashkat/Genomics-and-Epigenetics-of-the-Brain).
+* Automation: Designed and implemented stopping rules and criteria for advanced active learning algorithms in the context of cell video data embeddings.
+See the repository of our work [here](https://github.com/jonazhu/ACTIVibrio).
+* Modeling Evolution: Ran simulations on various factors influencing extinction, including natural selection, invasive species, and habitat degradation.
+See the repository of our work [here](https://github.com/jonazhu/extinctionmodeling).

+### Other Graduate Work
 * Programming for Scientists: I made a pipeline using Golang and R that takes species occurrence data, cleans it, and predicts its potential spread.
 This resulted in the [pipeline itself](programming_project), [a report](programming_report.pdf), and a [presentation](programming_presentation.pdf).
 * Practical Computing for Biologists: I made a [Python script](bact_genome) that reads a bacterial genome and produces an output file of all possible protein-coding sequences.
 The script can also translate these sequences and BLAST them against a database.
-* Bioinformatics Data Science Integration Practicum: I worked with a team to produce a pipeline that reads protein sequences, introduces mutations specified by the user, and predicts the structural effects of these mutations.
-See the repository of our work [here](https://github.com/jonazhu/03713_bioinformatics_teamblue).
-* Machine Learning for Scientists: I worked with a team to predict the toxicity of various compounds using molecular features; the project includes several machine learning algorithms implemented without major library functions.
-See the repository of our work [here](https://github.com/jonazhu/02620_ml_group5).

 ## Undergrad Work
 Below is a portfolio of the major papers and presentations from courses and research I've done in my time in undergrad, related to my majors of Biology and Mathematics w/ Statistics concentration.
 The projects themselves are from a variety of classes, some of which I've described below.